thirumurthis/Learnings/Jaeger/install_jaeger.md

 kubectl -n trace apply -f simple-jaeger.yaml
 ```

-* Once the shell script is executed, we can use below command to view the deployed Jaeger instance status and strategy.
+* After execution of the shell script, with the below command status and strategy of deployed Jaeger instance can be verified.

 ```plaintext